aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 });
 ```

-Sending emails through SES requires that SES be configured in either `us-east-1`, `us-west-1`, or `eu-west-1`.
+Sending emails through SES requires that SES be configured (as described above) in one of the regions - `us-east-1`, `us-west-1`, or `eu-west-1`.
 If the UserPool is being created in a different region, `sesRegion` must be used to specify the correct SES region.

 ```ts